MarkBuffalo/Bible-FrontEnd/readme.md

 Currently only supports English and Simplified Chinese.
 Traditional Chinese will be added next.

 **Notes**:
- - A supermassive fail has occured on the Simplified Chinese table; I forgot I can read Traditional Chinese, and thought nothing of inserting it.
-A fix is underway.
  - Responsive design is now implemented.
  - Uses PHP / MySQL / HTML5 / CSS3 / jQuery / jQueryUI / Javascript
  - Now has language-changing jQuery code